Anomalous bunching of nearly indistinguishable bosons: Decreasing bunching via small perturbations

-where the states $\ket{\eta_i}$ are orthogonal to $\ket{\phi_{0}}$ and also mutually orthogonal.
-Hence, the Gram matrix associated to the perturbation $\Delta_{ij} = \braket{\eta_i}{\eta_j}=\delta_{i,j}$ is the identity matrix.
-This perturbation takes the same form as that of Eq.~\eqref{eq:perturbed_bosonic_state} if we neglect terms of $O(\epsilon^4)$ and choose $v_i=1/\sqrt{n}, ~\forall i$.
-We note that at $\epsilon=\sqrt{n}$ the internal states of the bosons become orthogonal, corresponding to fully distinguishable particles, but we are interested in small values of $\epsilon$.
-With a similar treatment to that of Sec.~\ref{sec:second-order boson bunching}, namely using Eq.~\eqref{eq:second_order_bunching_with_vi}, we can show that the variation of the bunching probability is given by
+where all states $\ket{\eta_i}$ are orthogonal to $\ket{\phi_{0}}$ and also mutually orthogonal.
+Hence, the Gram matrix associated with the perturbation is the identity matrix $(\Delta_{ij} = \braket{\eta_i}{\eta_j}=\delta_{i,j})$.
+Equation~\eqref{eq:interpolation_model} corresponds to the most common model of partial distinguishability, which simply interpolates linearly between indistinguishable ($\epsilon=0$) and distinguishable ($\epsilon=\sqrt{n}$) particles (see, e.g., Ref.~\cite{tichy2015_partial_distinguishability}).
+The perturbation of Eq.~\eqref{eq:interpolation_model} takes the same form as that of Eq.~\eqref{eq:perturbed_bosonic_state} if we choose $v_i=1/\sqrt{n}, ~\forall i$, and neglect terms of $O(\epsilon^3)$.
+Following a similar treatment to that of Sec.~\ref{sec:second-order boson bunching}, namely using Eq.~\eqref{eq:second_order_bunching_with_vi}, we can thus express the variation of the bunching probability as

-Alternatively, let us consider a different perturbation, which changes each boson state in the two dimensional space spanned by the orthogonal states $\{\ket{\phi_0}, \ket{\phi_1}\}$.
+For comparison, let us consider instead a perturbation similar to the one used to reach the upper bound of $\delta P_n$, namely moving each photon's internal state inside the two-dimensional space spanned by the orthogonal states $\{\ket{\phi_0}, \ket{\phi_1}\}$.
+In order to minimize the bunching probability, it is natural to consider the perturbed states

-where $\bm{v}_{min}$ is the eigenvector of $F$ corresponding to its lowest eigenvalue.
-The variation of the bunching probability is now described by Eq.~\eqref{eq:maximum_bunching} and yields
+where $\bm{v}_{min}$ is the eigenvector of $F$ corresponding to its minimum eigenvalue $\lambda_{min}(F)$.
+Thus, the variation of the bunching probability is again described by Eq.~\eqref{eq:maximum_bunching}, but yields this time